Himanshu072001/iOS-Dev-Himanshu-Portfolio/README.md

 DATE ON YOUR SCHEDULE
 Ever matched only to find out they're never free?
 Now you can set your schedule and meet people with compatible availability.

-The app is always free for everyone including straight, LGBTQ, gay, lesbian, bisexual, non-binary, trans, and poly locals.
-Members wanting to see who likes them or set advanced search criteria can upgrade to a Pro account.
-Pro users also get a free consultation with a professional dating coach.

 ***Features include in application***:
  * Northwest Dating offers optional Pro account subscriptions for $24.99 per month